 The annual canvass allows Huntingdonshire District Council to keep the electoral register up to date, to identify who risks losing their voice at elections, and to encourage them to register before it's too late.

-"Keep an eye out for updates from Huntingdonshire!
-The annual canvass is our way of making sure that the information on the electoral register for every address is accurate.
-To make sure you don’t lose your say at the next election, look out for instructions from us.
+"Keep an eye out for important updates from Huntingdonshire District Council.
+The annual canvass is our way of making sure that the information on the electoral register for every address is accurate and up to date.
+To make sure you don't lose your say at upcoming elections, simply follow the instructions sent to you.

-"If you don’t hear from the council, you might not be on the register.
-If you want to register, the easiest way is online at GOV.uk - Register to Vote."
+"If you're not currently registered, your name will not appear in the messages we send.
+If you want to register, the easiest way is online at GOV.UK - Register to Vote."

 Recent home movers in particular are urged to check their details.
 Electoral Commission research has found that recent home movers are less likely to be registered than those who have lived at the same address for a long time.
 In Great Britain, 92% of those who have lived in their home for 16 years will be registered, compared with 36% of people who have lived at an address for less than a year.